NOUIY/aws-cdk-guide/v2/projects.md

 }
 ```
 This directory also contains the following:
-+ `GlobalSuppressions.cs` – File used to suppress specific compiler warnings or errors across your project\.
++ `GlobalSuppressions.cs` – File used to suppress specific compiler warnings or errors across your project.
-+ `.csproj` – XML\-based file used to define project settings, dependencies, and build configurations\.
++ `.csproj` – XML-based file used to define project settings, dependencies, and build configurations.

-**src/MyCdkCsharpProject\.sln**
+**src/MyCdkCsharpProject.sln**
-Microsoft Visual Studio Solution File used to organize and manage related projects\.
+Microsoft Visual Studio Solution File used to organize and manage related projects.

 ------
 #### [ Go ]